OpenDDS/OpenDDS/docs/building/index.rst

 Android
 -------

-Android support is documented in :ghfile:`docs/android.md`.
+Android support is documented in :doc:`android`.

 Apple iOS
 ---------